 Deciding they needed more time with the parts, Mikah called the Captain over to "build on their newly formed friendship" and talk him into letting them take custody of the container.
 But Zach's zeal and interest in them had him verbally tripping over his tongue.
 This instantly told the Captain there might be something of interest in this container himself!
 Realizing their silver-tongued trader was falling on his face, Zimzod stepped in to try and salvage the situation.
 Trying a 'one marine to another' approach he found the Captain willing to talk, though not so willing to give anything away without a reason.

 Once Zimzod was finally able to get the idea of a deal back on track, the Captain was wondering what he was giving away and had started asking questions.
 Mikah stepped in, coming at the situation with a short but technical medical lecture that was somewhat involved.
-When that did not lose the captain, she shifted to suggest the parts were from a technology that might possibly allow the doctors to manufacture a cure to the plague!
-This grabbed the Captain where he lived, as no one was getting off the arcology until there was a cure including him.
+When that didn't lose the captain, she shifted to suggest the parts were from a technology that might possibly allow the doctors to manufacture a cure to the plague!
+That grabbed the Captain where he lived, because nobody was getting off the station until there was a cure including him.
 Also, he was completely lost in much of the medical jargon, so soon Leedor simply issued orders to loan out their grav lifters so the Knights could take the case to their kart.

 As they prepared to leave, he decided he might have given the team something they valued and wanted something for himself.
 He called Mikah over as they prepared to leave and suggested they may need to "test" two more cases of chardonnay.
 Hearing the ring of avarice in the man's voice, she was very quick to agree, and soon two more cases had been moved with the container of Darrian parts.
 This time, as they were leaving the bay, Mikah wondered what IRIS was up to in the system?
 Wanting to get back to the cutter with the containers as it was getting late, Mikah called Brian on the ship.
 She asked him to check into an IRIS presence when he could, and he agreed he'd do so in a break from working on their engines.
 If he couldn't reach them from the ship and had to, he'd do so once they are back on the naval station.
 If they ever got refueled...News Before Heading to the SPA Port